Colwich railway accident: Background

 In August 1986, the signalling was altered so that drivers of northbound trains taking the Stoke line would see flashing yellow signals on approach.
 The rulebook meaning of this was:

-"A flashing yellow aspect means facing points at a junction ahead are set for a diverging route and the speed of the train must be reduced".
+"A flashing yellow aspect means facing points at a junction ahead are set for a diverging route and the speed of the train must be reduced."

-This sequence of signalling was designed for use at higher-speed turnouts as a replacement for approach release, where the junction signal is held at red until the train is near to it.
+This sequence of signalling had been designed for use at higher-speed turnouts as a replacement for approach release, where the junction signal is held at red until the train is near to it.

-Over the next few years, flashing yellows were also installed at locations where trains cross over between different tracks travelling in the same direction, e.g. from a "fast" line to a "slow" line.
-While not "junctions" in the traditional sense, the signalling sequence was identical to that given at a "diverging" route.
+However, flashing yellows were also installed at locations where trains cross over between different tracks travelling in the same direction, e.g. from a fast to a slow line.
+While not junctions in the traditional sense, the signalling sequence was identical to that given at a diverging route.